litmuschaos/litmus-docs/website/docs/user-guides/gitops-configuration.md

 - [Gitops](../concepts/gitops.md)
 - [Chaos Infrastructure](../concepts/infrastructure.md)
 - [Chaos Experiment](../concepts/chaos-workflow.md)
-- Ensure that you have an active internet connection and a git repository.
+- Ensure that you have an active internet connection and a Git repository.

 ## Steps to configure GitOps

-- Setup a git repository, so that the ChaosCenter can sync with it, and push all the chaos experiments in that repository.
+- Setup a hosted Git repository so that the ChaosCenter can sync with it and push all the chaos experiments in that repository.
-- The git repo can be public or private but for authorization, you have to provide an access token or any other mode of authentication.
+- The Git repository can be public or private, but for authorization you have to provide an access token or any other mode of authentication.
-- Login into ChaosCenter, go to `GitOps` (Project Setup > GitOps on the left nav).
+- Login to ChaosCenter and navigate to **GitOps** (**Project Setup** > **GitOps** on the left nav).
   <br/><br/>
   <img src={require('../assets/user-guides/gitops/gitops.png').default} width="800" />
   <br/><br/>
-- Select the `Git Repository` radio button.
+- Select the **Git Repository** radio button.
-- Copy the git URL of your git repository and paste it in the `Repository URL` text box.
+- Copy the URL of your Git repository and paste it in the **Repository URL** input field.
 - Enter the branch where you want to sync your chaos experiments.
   <br/><br/>
   <img src={require('../assets/user-guides/gitops/gitops-config.png').default} width="800" />
   <br/><br/>
 - You can allow access of your repository either through an access token or through an SSH key.
-- In the case of the SSH key, click the button `Generate New SSH Key` and just copy the key and paste it in the `Deploy Keys` Tab inside `Settings` in your git - repository.
-Click on the allow write access checkbox, and then on the `Add key` button.
+- In the case of the SSH key, click the button **Generate New SSH Key** and just copy the key and paste it in the **Deploy Keys** Tab inside **Settings** in your Git - repository.
+Click on the allow write access checkbox, and then on the **Add key** button.
-- Go back to the portal and click on the `Save` button.
-A snackbar will pop up showing, `Successfully updated GitOps!` message.
+- Go back to the portal and click on the **Save** button.
+A snackbar will pop up showing, **Successfully updated GitOps!** message.
-- Some metadata will be pushed to your repository, that is the projectID of your project.
+- Some metadata will be pushed to your repository, that is the ID of your project.
-- Now whenever you schedule a chaos experiment, it will automatically be pushed to your repository.
-And that repository will be the single source of truth.
+- Now whenever you schedule a chaos experiment, it will automatically be pushed to your repository, and that repository will be the single source of truth.

 :::note
-It is also possible to account for the chaos experiments that are created and pushed to the git repository directly, after configuring GitOps.
+It is also possible to account for the chaos experiments that are created and pushed to the Git repository directly, after configuring GitOps.
 In this case, if the chaos experiment is a single run chaos experiment, then it starts executing as soon as it is pushed to the repository.
 Alternatively, if the chaos experiment is a scheduled chaos experiment, then it executes as per the defined schedule.
-On the other hand, updating an existing chaos experiment present in the git repository will not execute the chaos experiment but only sync the chaos experiment resource definition with the ChaosCenter, if applicable.
+On the other hand, updating an existing chaos experiment present in the Git repository will not execute the chaos experiment but only sync the chaos experiment resource definition with the ChaosCenter, if applicable.
 :::

 ## Steps to configure Event-Triggered Chaos Injection